-- (d) are executed in a decentralised manner by the Bank, unless the ECB's Governing Council decides that the ECB or one or more NCBs, acting as the ECB's operating arm, shall conduct the specific operation; - (e) are based only on eligible marketable assets as specified in Part Four. - 4.
+- (d) are executed by the Bank, unless the ECB's Governing Council decides that the ECB or one or more NCBs, acting as the ECB's operating arm, shall conduct the specific operation; - (e) are based only on eligible marketable assets as specified in Part Four. - 4.
 Counterparties participating in outright transactions shall be subject to the eligibility criteria as laid down in Part Three.